MINTFIT Hamburg—ready for success in a STEM degree program

 MINTFIT is one of the largest and most popular noncommercial providers of self-assessment tests in Germany.

-This subproject is currently in a third funding phase in which the existing offerings (tests and online courses) are being refined and at the same time expanded to include the subjects of computer science and chemistry.
+This subproject is currently in a fourth funding phase in which the existing offerings (tests and online courses) are being refined and developed by computer adaptive testing (CAT).
+At the same time the MINTFIT team is working on an optimized presentation for mobile-using and a mobile application.

 The team responsible for the MINTFIT tests and courses currently consists of about 20 people.